Venue: Ashcombe, County Hall, Penrhyn Road, Kingston upon Thames, KT1 2DN

 2. The Programme Manager explained that Superfast Surrey Programme had reached the end of the main deployment phase and had provided Superfast Broadband to 86,000 Surrey properties from the intervention area drawn in 2012.

-4. It was reported that approximately 96% of Surrey had access to download speeds of 15Mb or higher, and expects a rise to 97% around 2018 if there is no further intervention in the market.
+download speeds of 15Mb or higher, and expects a rise to 97% around

+deployment within the original intervention area.
 6. Members queried when it would be likely for residents to be included in future broadband programmes.
 The officer explained that until the EU agreement with Broadband UK had been signed, the OMR process and consultation could not start.
 It would be very difficult to put a date on timescales but this could potentially be months.

 Recommendation: